ScionResearch/3D_Helios_UI/README.md

 localhost:5000
 ```
 # Usage
 You can select from the predefined scanner and platforms that comes with the Helios++_UI or you can define a new scanner or platform.
-You can also modify exisiting scanner and platform settings/definitions.
+You can also modify existing scanner and platform settings/definitions.
 The information below is for adding new scanner and platform.

 ### Filling the Scanner and Platform Information
 Refer to Helios++ repository for a full definition of each of the parameters needed.